OSAS/strapping-mediawiki/README.md

 You can see a (customized) instance of Strapping in action by visiting http://oVirt.org/

+## Requirements

+* Webserver with PHP (needed for MediaWiki)
+* MediaWiki 1.18.1 or higher (1.18.1 was the first release with jQuery 1.7+, needed for Bootstrap)

 ## Get started

 1. Change to the "skins" subdirectory of your MediaWiki installation: